SuneetPatil/aws-serverless-boilerplate/README.md

 - HTTP 500 Internal Server Error → Cognito or DB-related failure

 Flow:
-- Checks if the provided email and/or phone number already exist in AWS Cognito using IAM Programmatic User permissions.
+- Checks if the provided email and/or phone number already exist against the given role in AWS Cognito using IAM Programmatic User permissions.
 - If not,
   - If both email and phone number are available:
       - A new user is created in Cognito with a randomly generated UUID as the username.